Bachelor of Science in Nursing (BSN)

 The BSN program is designed to ensure success based on the level of a student’s preparation at the time of application.
 There are three avenues for admission into the BSN program: Direct Admission, Pathway to Nursing (Pre-Nursing) and RN-to-BSN.

 Direct Admission to BSN Program

 High School graduates meeting a minimum cumulative GPA of 3.3 and SAT scores in Math 500, Reading 500, Writing 500 or ACT Scores Math 25, English 25, and Reading 25 are admitted directly into the BSN program.
-Students must maintain a GPA of 2.5 or higher in all BSN prerequisite courses to continue in the BSN program.
+Students must maintain a GPA of 3.0 or higher in all BSN prerequisite courses to continue in the BSN program.
 Students must maintain an overall 3.0 GPA or higher while matriculated in the BSN program or he/she may not be allowed to continue.

 The "Pathway to BSN Program" is designed for:

 - A high school student who does not meet the criteria for direct admission noted above, but meets the minimum admission requirements for the University’s undergraduate program;

 - A student pursuing a change in academic major;